air/shaders/README.md

 # Dependencies

   - I used `bower` to get `threestrap`, https://github.com/unconed/threestrap
   - Loading shaders is ugly.
-I used `browserify` to push shader text files into `main.js` as formatted strings.
+I used `browserify` and `bfrs` to push shader text files into `main.js` as formatted strings.

+# Ideas

+  - Reproduce the PS3 shimmering flakes
+  - Flake snowfall with shader animation (rotation, gravity, maybe fluid lateral movement) and specular lighting.
+Or more like Minecraft snow
+  - TV screen, phosphor elements curved CRT style

 # Learnings